Marcellous Curtis

 For many people, the devil or Satan is understood as an external being or force working against God, against humanity, and against the unfolding of what is good.

-But within Marcellous Curtis’s framework, the deeper issue is not an independent opposing power.
+But within Marcellous’s framework, the deeper issue is not an independent opposing power.

 The deeper issue is perception.